mercuryrw/Raspberry-Pi-Music-Centre/README.md

 # Raspberry-Pi-Music-Centre
 Raspberry Pi Home Music Server Tutorial

+This is a tutorial for anyone who is a complete Linux beginner and wishes to make a headless (no monitor/mouse/keyboard) music player using a Raspberry Pi 3 and an i2c DAC (in this case, I used an iquadio dac+)
+It is designed to be set up on Raspian Jesse, but will probably work on any other linux distro, given enough tinkering.

 1.)
 Connect to Raspberry Pi to the wifi using the icon in the bottom right, choosing our wifi and entering the password.

 2.)
 Open the terminal